How it works

 Existing accounts (activated prior to August 6, 2021): contact your Userlane Customer Success Manager to enable access to the integration feature before completing the setup steps below

 It’s important to note that Confluence permissions for the integration are inherited from the Confluence user for which the API token is generated.
 If you want to ensure that the correct permissions apply, create a Confluence user specifically for the integration and set up the required permissions and restrictions before generating the API token.

 Generate the API token by following Atlassian’s step-by-step guide.
 If you haven’t already created a Confluence user for this purpose, do so before completing this step.

 Enable the connection for your organization

-Sign in to your Userlane Dashboard and go to My Account > Applications.
+Sign in to your Userlane Dashboard and go to My Account > Integrations.

-The Confluence user that you defined for the integration
+The email address of the Confluence user that you defined for the integration

 The API token created for the Confluence user

-Select Save and connect.
-Once the connection is created successfully, the Remove connection button displays.
-You can later remove a connection for maintenance purposes, or if it is no longer required.
+Select Save and Connect.
+Once the connection is created successfully, it appears under Connected Applications on the Integrations page.
+You can later edit or remove a connection for maintenance purposes, or if it is no longer required.